opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 A `sparse-checkout` or `rebase` command would be taking that PR as template and making the logic work for respective command.

 ### Implementation details

+Iso Git works by attaching a file system to all the commands.
+Many of primitives for working with `.git` content is exposed via functions in Isomorphic Git.

 For sparse git checkout of particular file, here is CLI version: